05 – Winston Churchill arrives in Washington for talks with Truman.

 14 – Rakosi is new Prime Minister in Hungary.

-16 - Rivers burst their banks, devastating the UK resort of Lynmouth and killing 31 people.
+16 – Rivers burst their banks, devastating the UK resort of Lynmouth in north Devon and killing 34 people.

 16 – The Bristol Britannia airliner makes its maiden flight in the UK.